Follow TV Tropes

 Western Animation

-• In one episode of Dexter's Laboratory, Dexter uses a machine to copy the exact voices of his babysitter and her boyfriend to sever their relationship, so that he could move in himself.
+• In one episode of Dexter's Laboratory, Dexter uses a machine to copy the exact voices of his babysitter and her boyfriend to sever their relationship so that he can move in himself.

-• An episode of Futurama had Prof. Farnsworth invent a machine that made anyone sound like him (needless to say it was quickly borrowed by Hermes's son Dwight and Farnsworth's clone Cubert).
-His explanation?
+• An episode of Futurama has Prof. Farnsworth invent a machine that makes anyone sound like him (and which is quickly borrowed by Hermes's son Dwight and Farnsworth's clone Cubert).
+His explanation:

 Dwight: What's this device's marketability?
 Who's its target consumer?